 With potential prospects in our sights, we then made sure that Phenome was sending a steady volume of emails to verified addresses.

 Email spam filters pay attention to the sender’s domain performance and the way emails are sent.
 In order to keep your Sender Score above 0, you shouldn’t go beyond the acceptable limit of messages you can send per day.
 At the same time, you must keep gradually increasing the number of emails to build up the capacity of your inbox and support your domain’s health.
 This is what is called inbox warm up, and it should be in your to-do list once you create a new business inbox.

 We used Folderly to monitor inbox performance and remove any possible issues with deliverability or Open Rate before they could affect the campaign.

 Once our targeting goals were clear, we proceeded with developing an appropriate email outreach strategy.
 Creating email templates for academic organizations was different from the process of developing templates for seed companies.
 Firstly, we made a separate set of templates for EU academic societies.

-In a single month, our team managed to achieve the following results for Phenome Networks:
+In 8 months of our cooperation, we managed to achieve the following results for Phenome Networks:

 - Weekly demos.
 Not a single week went without scheduling a demo with a prospect.
 It was an incredibly satisfying result that signified that the creative direction for academic societies paid off and was productive enough to build a stable demo calendar.
 We secured 114 demonstrations for the client in total.